 Beyond my work, I also have vast interests that span across literature, music, art, science and community service.
-I believe it is important to expand one’s horizons and to appreciate the finer things in life.
+I place great importance on expanding one’s horizons through culture.
 Youth culture, community outreach and human evolution are amongst my some of my active interests.

 For centuries, the great protagonists of literature have shaped the attitudes and beliefs of societies, cultures and even whole nations.

 “Inspiration is what sparks the creation of new things.
 It is the crux of innovation and evolution”

 In today’s fast-paced digital age, youth are less inclined to take time to not only read but think about books and the stories they tell.
 Re-connecting them to the power of the word is my motivation behind supporting the Eventi Letterari Monte Verità Festival in Switzerland.
 It is about cultivating the next generation of literary protagonists who will shape the utopias to come.

 Education undoubtedly plays an important role in giving children the tools they need to build a fulfilling future for themselves.
 I believe sports is also important in a child’s development as it teaches them the value of focus and determination – lessons that are critical to achieving any goal in life.

 In October 2011, I founded the Kitangana Tennis Project for orphans in Angola.
 We organize continuous tennis training for children between 7 and 14 years of age, most of them living in the Mama Muxima orphanage.